-Chris Leon & Karen EnriquezDaughter in 1st and Son in 4th Grade
+Chris Leon & Karen EnriquezDaughter in 5th and Son in 8th

 This school is everything our family was looking for and so much more!
 We researched/toured a small handful of schools last spring.
 We had a second-grade son and a preschool age daughter.
 My son was also reluctant to change schools and leave all his friends.
 In hindsight, we feel too much time was wasted.
 We should have pulled him out directly following that disappointing lukewarm meeting we had at his previous school.
 We knew, in our hearts, a change was required.
 So, in spring, we took a tour of Franklin Academy.
 We had just finished attending an open house for another private school (closer to home).
 We had even begun filling out all the registration paperwork for that school.
 We returned from the Franklin tour and knew it was the school for us!
 My son was able to be “student for a day” on campus.
 He loved it and was ready to make the change immediately following this special visit day.
 There are so many things that attracted us to this school.
 It is truly a community with amazing parents, teachers, and staff.
 It is diverse in many respects.
 Cultural and religious diversity is at the very core of true education, in my opinion.
 Franklin is accepting of all religions and all faiths are celebrated.
 Franklin Academy, with its small class sizes, is able to offer a more individualized education for each child.
 A rigorous curriculum in with an equal emphasis on social/emotional growth.
 A school that is giving each student high standards; an opportunity to excel, and be challenged.
 My son’s excitement for learning has returned!
 Best decision for our family.

-Dr. Tung M. Ha & Dr. Kerri FitzgeraldDaughter in 1st and 5th Grade
+Tung M. Ha, DO & Dr. Kerri FitzgeraldDaughters in 5th and 8th Grade

 It is hard to say enough about how the teachers and administration at Franklin have successfully nurtured our daughter in mathematics, but their ability to differentiate instruction and assignments is ingrained in the way the school operates.
 Here’s one example to illustrate: When Grace was in first grade, her teacher checked a writing sample for each student to find commonly misspelled words.
 Each student took home an individualized spelling list containing words they were often misspelling.
 Grace ended up with their, there, and they’re on her first spelling list.
 When Grace brought that list home, I was amazed.
 Since that time, I have come to realize that this is typical of the way teachers are able to individualize instruction.
 As pleased as I have been with how Franklin has been able to accelerate her instruction in mathematics, I am equally pleased with the way her teachers have worked with her to help her grow as a reader and writer.